Woke U.S. Army Badly Misses Its Recruiting Goal

 We wonder: Could the lack of interest in the Army’s recruiting videos have anything to do with their content?

-Here’s how our Lee Miller, a West Point graduate and combat veteran, summed up the awful predicament of the American military under Joe Biden:
+Here’s how our military analyst Lee Miller, a West Point graduate, Army Ranger and SF combat veteran, summed up the awful predicament of the American military under Joe Biden:

 Americans are quickly losing faith in the military as a nonpartisan institution.
 More specifically, they have lost faith in the Biden administration’s senior political and military leadership.
 Whether it’s the disastrous withdrawal in Afghanistan, weak leadership in the face of Russian aggression in Ukraine, or the Chinese aggression in the Pacific, an illegal mandate of experimental COVID-19 pandemic vaccines on U.S. troops, prioritizing transgenderism outreach over training commitments, lowering fitness standards, or perpetuating an “extremism” hoax among the ranks, the Biden administration’s military policy has destroyed public faith and uniformed morale.
 Unfortunately, Team Biden’s Pentagon policy is no different from any other aspect of this administration — a complete catastrophe.

 To get a sense of the leftist rot that’s now infecting our service branches, Lieutenant General Thomas Spoehr’s July address on wokeness in the military, which we summarized here, is well worth the read.